jealjovin/PI-Vision-Course-Final-Project/README.md

 You can config the low and Hi value, number of digits, background color and border radius using the configuration pane.

+Also, the styling can be changed using an external css file